 As the Brexit deadline approaches, Project Fear reaches fever pitch, and the threats begin to mount.
 It seems no coincidence that in the same week Brexit leaders are threatened with imprisonment and the removal of jury trials comes under discussion, Defence Secretary Gavin Williamson states that to solve the rising knife crime problem in England, it is possible that the military will be used.

 It is clearer than ever that the government seeks to betray the Brexit vote and predicts an immediate backlash.
-The ingredients of tyranny are being added to the pot as the fire is stoked – and once again, the British public will be served little but thin gruel.We value your comments!
-Please weigh in on our comment section below.
+The ingredients of tyranny are being added to the pot as the fire is stoked – and once again, the British public will be served little but thin gruel.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com